|

 Special considerations for Condominiums and Cooperatives:

 In a condominium or cooperative the outside walls, roof, interior walls between units, elevators, and common areas are protected by a "Master Policy" provided by the association that runs the complex.
 You still need your own insurance policy to cover your personal possessions, interior or exterior structural improvements you install, additional living expenses, and liability.
+It is important to find out exactly what is covered by the association policy and what is your responsibility.
+You will need your own coverage for floods, earthquakes, and your valuable belongings.
+You should use an insurance agent who specializes in condominiums and cooperatives.

 State of Florida Citizens Property Insurance Corporation: